00-YusraKhan/Ai266-spring22/README.md

 ##### Yusra Khan
 I won't drop AI if it will be offered as an elective because in future we need it the most.
 ##### Sumbul Shabbir
+This course is the core part of computer science and nowadays it plays a more vital role in upcoming days.
 ##### Namish Ali
 ##### Kausar Bilal